illinoistech-itm/jhajek/itmo-356/syllabus/syllabus.md

 D | Substandard work not meeting expectations | 60-69.99%
 E | Unsatisfactory work |0-59.99%

-The final grade for the class will be calculated as follows: (example)
+The final grade for the class will be calculated as follows:

    Name                  Grade    Total Points
 ----------------------- ------- ----------------